/Enabling workload-driven novel system-level reconfiguration methods leveraging system technology co-optimisation

-Help us to define the next generation of reconfigurable systems!
+Help us define the next generation of reconfigurable systems

-Type of project: Combination of internship and thesis; Internship
+Type of Project: Internship; Combination of internship and thesis

 Master's degree: Master of Engineering Technology; Master of Engineering Science